ivanreese/ivanish/source/pages/ivanarts.md

   Me: "I don't know how to make a website."

   Him: "You get this program called [Freeway](https://en.wikipedia.org/wiki/Freeway_(software)), and you can put images in it.
-Then you go to this website called [Angelfire](https://en.wikipedia.org/wiki/Angelfire) and they let you upload your website for free."
+Then you go to [Angelfire](https://en.wikipedia.org/wiki/Angelfire) and they let you upload for free."

   So I did.